CodyBrettWatson/emotional_dictionary_for_sentiment_analysis/README.md

 Third, it is important for me to note that this is the first time I am doing most of these things and as such any comments on how to improve this process, the code, or the explanations would be greatly appreciated.

+Equations and algorithms used through the paper: maximum likelihood estimation, Jensen's inequality.